top of page

 Structuring 401(k) Plans for Long-Term Income Stability

 Optimizing 401(k) plans builds lasting income stability for San Diego retirees.
 Regular contributions and employer matching support tax-deferred growth, while managing rollovers and withdrawals under California’s tax rules preserves account value.
+Key strategies include:

 • Contribute up to annual limits for full tax-deferred growth.